Baden-Baden: History

 Just before the First World War, the town was receiving 70 000 visitors each year.

 During the Second World War, 3.1% of the houses in Baden-Baden were completely destroyed by bombs and 125 civilians were killed.
 5.8% of the houses were heavily damaged by bombs.
 Lichtenthal, a residential area in the southwest of the town, was hit by bombs and Saint Bonifatius Church was severely damaged on 11 March 1943.
 Balg, a residential area in the northeast of Baden-Baden, was hit by bombs on 17 December 1944.
 On 30 December 1944 one third of the buildings of Oos (i.e. about 300 houses), a residential area in the north of the town, was destroyed or heavily damaged by bombs and Saint Dionysius Church was severely damaged as well.
 On 2 January 1945 the railway station of Oos and various barracks on Schwarzwald Road were heavily damaged by bombs.

 After World War II, Baden-Baden became the headquarters of the French occupation forces in Germany as well as of the Südwestfunk, one of Germany's large public broadcasting stations, which is now part of Südwestrundfunk.
-From 23–28 September 1981, the 11th Olympic Congress took place in Baden-Baden's Kurhaus.
+From 23 to 28 September 1981, the 11th Olympic Congress took place in Baden-Baden's Kurhaus.
 The town was later awarded the designation Olympic town.
 The Festspielhaus Baden-Baden, Germany's largest opera and concert house, opened in 1998.

 CFB Baden-Soellingen, a military airfield built in the 1950s in the Upper Rhine Plain, 10 km west of downtown Baden-Baden, was converted into a civil airport in the 1990s.
 Karlsruhe/Baden-Baden Airport, or Baden Airpark is now the second-largest airport in Baden-Württemberg by number of passengers.